olincollege/pVMpkin/README.md

 - Ensure that the `.obj` files you run are LC-3 compiled Assembly programs.
 - For additional demos or to create your own programs, refer to the LC-3 Assembly documentation.
+- Our implementation that plays audio and displays the memory map diverges from the tutorial LC-3 architecture.
+Because we're playing audio, to run `.obj` files that constantly query user input, our audio isn't able to play fluently.Therefore, we decided to prioritize playing audio over running user-input images like LC-3 2048.obj.